adrishy108/chat-bot/README.md

-Chat Bot
+# neochat

-Description
+## Description

 This is an interactive chatbot application that allows users to engage in conversations and receive responses based on pre-defined logic.
 The chatbot includes various functionalities such as interactive messages, event handling, and API integrations.

-Features
+## Features

-Interactive chat interface
+- Interactive chat interface

-Customizable responses
+- Customizable responses

-Webhook integration for external interactions
+- Webhook integration for external interactions

-Dynamic event handling
+- Dynamic event handling

 User-friendly UI with real-time message updates